Nictiz/Nictiz-Snowstorm/README.md

 Appendix A)

-    To import the Dutch Edition and GMDN/Patient Friendly releases to a fresh database, download the releases to the ./ingest folder, after which the following commands should be sufficient: (as of 7-2019)
+    To import the Dutch Edition and GMDN/Patient Friendly releases to a fresh database when running from the provided docker-compose file, download the releases to the ./ingest folder, after which the following commands should be sufficient: (as of 7-2019)

     From ./ingest, run: